cloudgsx/cookiecuter/README.md

 1. Run the following command inside the Docker container: `cookiecutter /usr/src/app/cookiecutter-node-website`
 2. Enter the required details when prompted, such as the project name, author name, and description.
 The project will be generated in the current directory.
+3. cd into the created folder and run `python3 create_node_website.py`
+4. Once created, cd into the new folder and run` npm install && npm start`

 ### Terraform EC2 Instance
 To generate a Terraform project for deploying an EC2 instance on AWS: